 DON’T SEND ME REMIXES!

-If you are/represent an artist and have an issue with any of the mp3s posted on this blog then by all means get in touch (again at the address above) and I’ll be happy to remove the file.
-The mp3s I post are purely a promotional tool aimed at getting people interested in new bands, and not intended to encourage sneaky file pinching.
+If you have an issue with any of the mp3s posted here then get in touch.
+Use the address above and I’ll be happy to remove the file.
+The mp3s I post are a promotional tool to generate interest for new bands.
+It is not my intention to encourage sneaky file pinching.